 Art Major Checklist The student who wants to declare art as a major can do so by meeting with Ms. Angela Caruso, Art Department Secretary.
 At this point, the student should submit a portfolio for review by the art department.
 The student will then be assigned an art advisor within the department.
 The process of becoming a major is complete after the student meets in person with either the Chair of the department or with their new art advisor in order to go over the requirements needed to complete the art program.

 REQUIREMENTS FOR A MAJOR IN ART (B.A.)
-Art Majors will complete the following: total Number of Units (13): I.
+Art Majors will complete 13 units in the following manner:

 - AR105 Drawing I